magepages/mpdocs/docs/2checkout/index.md

 ### 1. Sandbox:

-This is the environment that helps you track transactions using the 2Checkout payment method and check the payment feature with 2Checkout.
+This is the environment that helps you track transactions using the 2Checkout payment method and check the payment features with 2Checkout.

 - To register for a Sandbox account, visit the [following link](https://sandbox.2checkout.com/sandbox/signup).

 ![Imgur](https://i.imgur.com/BoEnG0P.png)

-- After registering the Sandbox account, please access `Account> Site Management` to fill in the information to manage the site.
-You need to enter **Approved URL** of your site here to manage. **Secret Word** is the secret code that Sandbox provides for your account.
-You will use it to configure in the **Credentials** section guided later.
+- After registering the Sandbox account, please access `Account> Site Management` to fill in the information relating your Site Management.
+You need to enter **Approved URL** of your site here. **Secret Word** is the secret code that Sandbox provides for your account.
+You will use it to configure in the **Credentials** section which will be guided later.

 ![Imgur](https://i.imgur.com/Kz8Tw56.png)

 ![Imgur](https://i.imgur.com/jzET1nn.png)

-- You must access the **API** section to get **Publishable Key** and **Private Key** and use it to configure in the **Credentials** section of this Extensions.
+- You must access the **API** section to get **Publishable Key** and **Private Key** and use it to configure in the **Credentials** section of this extension.

 ![Imgur](https://i.imgur.com/poQlCvE.png)

-- In addition, you must access the **Account** symbol to get **Account Number** to configure at the **Credentials** section of this Extensions.
+- In addition, you must access the **Account** symbol to get **Account Number** and configure at the **Credentials** section of this extension.

 ![Imgur](https://i.imgur.com/jOdx4Al.png)

-When you want to track transactions using the 2Checkout payment method and check the payment feature with 2Checkout on your website, visit the Sales section and check.
+When you want to track transactions using the 2Checkout and check the payment features with 2Checkout on your website, visit the **Sales** section and check.

 ![Imgur](https://i.imgur.com/sQHgMZy.png)